Philosophy (PHIL)

 PHIL 4336 Applied Ethics for the Health Sciences (1 credits)

-Introduces issues in professional ethics for students in the College of Health Sciences.
-Provides a bridge to ethical topics covered in professional phase of study.
-Topics include the dignity of life, codes of medical ethics, the nature of the patient-medical provider relationship, confidentiality, the determination of patient competence, critical patient care, and justice in health care.
+Introduces issues in professional health care ethics, providing a bridge to the professional phase of study for students in the College of Health Sciences.
+Topics discussed include: the dignity of life, codes of medical ethics, the nature of the patient-medical provider relationship, confidentiality, the determination of patient competence, critical patient care, and justice in health care.

 Level of Study: Undergraduate